Toward Generalizable Forgery Detection and Reasoning: Multi-Modal Forgery Reasoning Dataset

 \textbf{Forgery-related attributes.} The \textit{Prompt} includes a comprehensive set of attributes widely used in image forensics, ranging from low-level artifacts to high-level semantics, instructing GPT-4o to focus on specific features indicative of image authenticity.

 \textbf{Output Control.} The \textit{Prompt} defines a json format including not only forgery attributes but also the authenticity label, which serves to enhance GPT-4o’s analysis on specific types.
 Besides, the \textit{Prompt} also specifies a distinct output for failure cases where GPT-4o is unable to ascertain the image authenticity.
 Such outputs are filtered out after generation.

-Upon generation, interpretations on forgery-related attributes are reviewed by human experts.
-And invalid annotations are filtered out.
+As a result, approximately 0.7K images are filtered due to label inconsistency, inability to determine authenticity, or invalid JSON structure during automatic filtering, preventing potential bias in forgery detection task.